 Look for timely articles that have to do with your book’s category, or your book’s subject matter.
 Post these on your blog, on Twitter, on your Facebook page, and in your relevant communities.

 Generate lists of contacts with youth librarians and bookstores with good children’s programs, starting in your area, and then branching outward.
 Your publisher may be able to help point you to resources for doing this.
 You can start reaching out by mailing those postcards you made.
+(More tips on marketing to libraries.)

 In the same vein, talk to buyers and event planners at bookstores and literary festivals, universities, schools, etc. in your area.
 Pitch them something of value instead of just “an appearance from wonderful me!”
 Say your middle grade deals with a character who moves around a lot.
 Call schools and say, “I’d love to give a talk on Thriving in a New Place.”
 Or however you want to brand it.
 You’re more likely to get speaking opportunities if you have something to offer, instead of simply a sales pitch for you and your book.